Channel Estimation for RIS-Assisted mmWave Systems via Diffusion Models: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the increase in communication frequency bands, the available bandwidth resources have become more abundant, and the data transmission rates have significantly improved \cite{ref1}.
-However, the signal attenuation becomes more severe at higher frequencies, thereby limiting the effective coverage range of the signal \cite{ref2}.
-To mitigate this limitation, reconfigurable intelligent surfaces (RIS) \cite{ref3} are employed to enhance the received signal strength by adjusting the phase shifts of reflected signals.
-This capability enables RIS to improve transmission rates and extend communication coverage.
-However, the effectiveness of RIS depends on accurate channel state information (CSI).
-Since passive RIS elements lack signal processing capabilities, channel estimation in RIS-assisted systems remains a major challenge.
+\IEEEPARstart{M}{illimeter-wave} (mmWave) communication is a key technology for the sixth generation (6G) communication systems to fully exploit the available spectrum \cite{Wang2023}.
+Nevertheless, the coverage range of mmWave signals is limited due to their rapid attenuation, which makes them susceptible to blockage.
+To overcome this limitation, reconfigurable intelligent surfaces (RISs) \cite{Wu2019} have been introduced to extend communication coverage and improve transmission rates.
+However, the effectiveness of the RIS depends on the acquisition of accurate channel state information (CSI).
+In general, a RIS consists of passive elements without signal processing capabilities, which poses a significant challenge for channel estimation in RIS-assisted systems.

-Traditional signal processing channel estimation methods, such as linear minimum mean square error (LMMSE) \cite{ref4}, rely on mathematical modeling and prior knowledge of the system, which is often inaccessible in practical scenarios.
-With the rapid development of artificial intelligence (AI), deep learning (DL)-based data-driven methods have been increasingly applied to channel estimation for RIS-assisted systems.
-For instance, a convolutional neural network (CNN)-based method is proposed in \cite{ref5}, where a deep residual network (DRN) is used to denoise the results obtained from the least squares (LS) estimator.
-In \cite{ref6}, the channel matrix is treated as an image, and a super-resolution (SR) network is employed to reconstruct a high-resolution (HR) channel matrix from a low-resolution (LR) counterpart.
-Furthermore, the authors of \cite{ref7} introduce a global attention residual network (GARN) to fuse multi-channel information and improve the accuracy of channel estimation.
-However, these direct mapping DL methods require network retraining for different signal-to-noise ratios (SNRs), limiting their generalizability and practicality.
+Conventional methods (e.g., linear minimum mean square error, LMMSE) and compressed sensing (CS)-based methods (e.g., the double-structured orthogonal matching pursuit, DS-OMP~\cite{Wei2021}) struggle to achieve accurate channel estimation under low signal-to-noise ratio (SNR) conditions.
+With the rapid development of deep learning (DL), DL-based methods have been increasingly applied in RIS-assisted systems.
+For instance, a deep residual network (DRN) is used to denoise the results obtained from the least squares (LS) estimator in~\cite{Liu2021}.
+Furthermore, a global attention residual network (GARN) is introduced to fuse multi-channel information and improve the accuracy of channel estimation~\cite{Feng2023}.
+However, these direct-mapping DL methods require network retraining for different SNRs, limiting their generalizability and practicality.